kvasdopil/servo42c_controller/README.md

     ```

 2.  **Add the following content:**
-    *Replace `lexa` with the correct username, `/home/lexa/app` with your workspace path if needed, and `humble` with your ROS 2 distribution.*
+    *Replace `myuser` with the correct username, `/home/myuser/app` with your workspace path if needed, and `jazzy` with your ROS 2 distribution.*

     ```ini
     [Unit]